EraldyHq/kubee/charts/gogs/README.md

 # Kubee Gogs Chart

 > [!WARNING]
-> This chart is in the [alpha status](../../docs/site/kubee-helmet-chart.md#status) and is not fit to be installed.
+> This chart is in the [alpha status](../../docs/site/kubee-helmet-chart.md#status) and is not fit to be installed or upgraded

 This [kubee crds chart](../../docs/site/crds-chart.md) installs the `Git service` [Gogs](https://gogs.io/)